 I mentioned it briefly in this post, but for those of you who may have missed it: I’m working on a new book!
 I’m terribly excited about this one, as it focuses on candida, as both a cookbook and guidebook for anyone on the diet or looking to reduce their overall sugar intake.
 It will contain the full gamut of recipes from appetizer to dessert, sweet AND savory.
 As you may know, this is a topic about which I’m fiercely passionate, and I am beyond thrilled to be able to help others who are dealing with this condition.
 [UPDATE, 2016: The book is done!
 You can learn more and get the book here.]

-Oh, and be sure to come back tomorrow, when I share a humongous roundup of 45+ detox recipes–many using these very ingredients!
+Oh, and be sure to check back for the next post, when I share a humongous roundup of 45+ detox recipes–many using these very ingredients!

 My love of beets is no secret!
 These garnet gems are filled with an array of B- and other vitamins, important minerals like iron, magnesium and zinc, and heart-healthy fiber.
 But beets are also a superstar when it comes to detoxification, providing plant compounds called betalains that help to support your liver as it runs through its detox phases.
 The high fiber content, besides helping to sweep away toxins, also contributes to bowel regularity, essential during any detox so that toxins don’t remain in the digestive tract where they can be re-absorbed into the body.